Richter1991/ng-focus-if/README.md

     ]);
 ```

-To immediately focus an element upon rendering:
+#### To immediately focus an element upon rendering:

 ```html
 <input autofocus />
 ```

+(Note that if a browser natively supports the `autofocus` attribute, the directive will delegate to the native implementation when used without parameters.)

-To focus an element when a specified conditional `$scope` property becomes truthy:
+#### To focus an element when a specified conditional `$scope` property becomes truthy:

 ```html
 <input autofocus="focusInput" />
 ```

-To focus an element after a specified delay upon rendering:
+#### To focus an element after a specified delay upon rendering:

 ```html
 <input autofocus autofocus-delay="500" />
 ```

-To focus an element after a specified delay when a specified conditional `$scope` property becomes truthy:
+#### To focus an element after a specified delay when a specified conditional `$scope` property becomes truthy:

 ```html
 <input autofocus="focusInput" autofocus-delay="500" />